> Gluten Free Licorice Candy: 3 to Consider

 Gluten Free Licorice Candy: 3 to Consider

-Licorice candy often contains gluten, in the form of wheat flour.
-Happily, there are more gluten free options now than ever before.
+Licorice candy often contains wheat flour, thus gluten.
+Fortunately, there are more gluten-free licorice options now than ever before.

 But damn, no manufacturer makes a gluten free version of my all-time favorite black licorice candy, licorice allsorts.

 Beware: the product above contains gluten!

 Given the growing interest in gluten-free foods of all kinds, where are the gluten free allsorts?
 Maybe it’s too hard to produce the right texture without wheat flour?

 I’ll be writing to manufacturers to request it, and fortunes will be made. ;)

 Allsorts aside, if you like the taste of black licorice, there are several gluten-free options you can order online.
 Some of them are more “natural” than others.

 #1 Zagarese 100% Organic Gluten-Free, Sugar Free Licorice

 Zagarese 100% Organic Licorice comes in 4 flavors, Original (shown above), Anise , Citrus & Mint